 Consult a dietitian for assistance in teaching the patient about a potassium-restricted diet.
 Consultation with a urologist will be necessary if urinary tract obstruction is discovered.
 Because many cardiac medications (eg, angiotensin-converting enzyme [ACE] inhibitors, angiotensin receptor blockers [ARBs], beta blockers, and aldosterone inhibitors) produce hyperkalemia, a cardiologic consultation may be indicated to design a cardiac regimen that is compatible with the patient’s intolerance of these medication classes.

 Recommend a dietary review, preferably by a renal dietitian, to uncover sources of dietary potassium excess.
-Salt substitutes commonly are overlooked, which often contain large amounts of potassium chloride (KCl).
+Salt substitutes, which often contain large amounts of potassium chloride (KCl), commonly are overlooked.
 Dietary teaching also is an important part of long-term therapy.

-Although there are no published data regarding whether to impose activity restrictions on patients with RTA type IV, there is a theoretical concern that these patients might be ill equipped to handle the transient hyperkalemia that strenuous exercise produces.
+Although there are no published data regarding whether to impose activity restrictions on patients with type IV RTA, there is a theoretical concern that these individuals might be ill equipped to handle the transient hyperkalemia that strenuous exercise produces.
 Accordingly, instruct patients to approach strenuous exercise with caution and to proceed with it only if stable control of potassium is demonstrated.

 Before discharge, ensure that the patient’s potassium level has stabilized within an acceptable range on a regimen suitable for outpatient use.
 Generally, a stable potassium level below 5.5 mEq/L is acceptable, provided that the patient is compliant with diet, medications, and follow-up care.
 For those patients who may be less compliant, tighter control may be targeted to provide some margin of safety.